joker-b/kbImport/README.md

 * On *Chromebook Galaxy* with *Letscom* external: *Revised* based on 11,63GB in 423 files
 * To External SSD: 26.5 minutes, 7.471 Mb/s
-* To microSD evo256 : 26.7 minutes  7.403 Mb/sec with one error from SD reader - second run fixed in about 5 seconds
+* To microSD evo256 : 26.7 minutes  7.403 Mb/sec with one error from broken SD reader - second run fixed in about 5 seconds
 * Drag to microSD of the same folder: about 8mins, or 24.8 MB/sec + renaming 36sec = about 24MB/sec
 * WD auto-backup: about 5 minutes, or about 40MB/s + renaming pass 28sec ("486MB/sec") or in total about 36MB/s
-* `cp -r` to internal drive: 5.5min or about 36MB/s before renaming - flaky SSD reader? one error
+* `cp -r` to internal drive: 5.5min or about 36MB/s before renaming - flaky SSD reader one error
 * *Macbook Air 2013* with integrated SD reader
 * To External SSD: 2.44 minutes, 81.394 Mb/s
 * *Win 10 desktop* with IOGear SD reader
 * To External SSD: 5.29 minutes, 37.547 Mb/s
+* *Macbook Pro 2018*
+* On Satechi external reader to SSD: 2:30, 79.29 Mb/sec

 Older Performance Numbers
 ----